Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Put Their Favorite Bedding in the Carrier

 If your cat has a favorite blanket or cat bed, use it to your advantage.
 Placing these items in the pet carrier may make your cat go inside without a fuss.
 It is also a great trick for keeping your cat calm while at the vet’s office.
-If they feel like they’re at home, the less stress they’ll experience and the fewer scratches you’ll receive.
+If they feel like they’re at home, the less stress they’ll experience and the better the outcome for everyone.

 If your cat doesn’t like its vet, most likely, every visit will be difficult.
-Luckily, there are cat-friendly veterinarians available.
-These vets try to make the situation easier and less stressful on your feline friend.
+Luckily, there are many cat-friendly veterinarians available, and even cat-only clinics.
+These vets know how to make the situation easier and less stressful on your feline friend.
 Often, designated cat areas are a part of their practice.
 This lets your cat wait their turn without worries of dogs frightening them with their loud barks.

 cat and vet